leiz-me/pueue/README.md

 `stopAtError = True` Determines if the demon should enter paused state, if a process in the queue fails.
 `resumeAfterStart = False` If you want pueue to instantly resume a queue from the last session, set this value to `True`.
 `maxProcesses = 1` Determines how many tasks should be processed concurrently.
+`customShell = default` The path to the custom shell that should be used.
+Enter `default` for `/bin/sh`.
+In case you use any other shell, every command will be launched from an interactive session.
+I.e. `[customShell, '-i', '-c', command]`.
+This is useful if you want to use aliases or environment variables.

 `logTime = 1209600`  Old logs will be deleted after the time specified in your config.